-In practice, this typically involves conducting empircal qualitative and quantitative research using a wide variety of data sources, including filmed observations of work practices, embedded and retrospective interviews, various forms of documentation, web-based creative content, and data provided by cloud-based platforms and services.
+In practice, this typically involves conducting empircal qualitative and quantitative research using evidence from a wide variety of sources, including filmed observations of work practices, embedded and retrospective interviews, web-based creative content, and data collected by cloud-based platforms and services.
 Previously, I assembled the Database of Obsidian Sourcing Studies [DObsiSS]

 I'm the core maintainer of open-archaeo